 Holy Rosary Parish had been exploring adding a preschool and in 2002 was blessed with the opportunity to move Totten Hall Preschool to the campus of Holy Rosary.
 The convent was renovated to include 6 classrooms and 74 students.
 In 2015, Holy Rosary conducted a capital campaign and added a new preschool wing to the 1988 wing, and Holy Rosary Totten Hall Preschool opened for the 2016-2017 school year.
-It houses 4 Pre-K and 6 preschool classrooms, a music room, activity room, Minds in Motion room, and offices.
+It houses 4 Pre-K and 6 preschool classrooms, a music room, activity room, Minds in Motion room, and offices and carries an enrollment between 110-120 preschool and pre-K students.